-Challenges Opportunities Ongoing budget pressures and challenging savings targets, exacerbated by the impact of COVID-19.
-Potential to meet combined Medium Term Financial Plan (MTFP) savings targets through reorganisation and transformation, Significant increases in future demand for services, particularly adult social care and housing. without damaging quality and capacity of services.
-Financial capacity and resilience for all areas of York and North Duplication of costs associated with a two-tier system.
-Yorkshire, bringing greater financial sustainability.
-Imbalance in council tax rates across the County.
-Limited reorganisation costs and complexity through a two unitary model, better aligned to other service geographies.
-Limited scope for further efficiencies without bringing greater scale through reorganisation.
+- Potential to meet combined Medium Term Financial Plan (MTFP) savings targets through reorganisation and transformation, without damaging quality and capacity of services. - Financial capacity and resilience for all areas of York and North Yorkshire, bringing greater financial sustainability. - Limited reorganisation costs and complexity through a two unitary model, better aligned to other service geographies.